LanXa7/ts-grm/README.md

-# GRM (ORM+) for TypeScript
+# GRM (ORM+) for TypeScript7.0

-A TypeScript port of Jimmer, stay tuned
+A TypeScript7.0 port of Jimmer, stay tuned